-As far as the visual arts are concerned, we support the presentation and dissemination of art, but not the production of actual works of art in themselves.
-Within the field of performing arts, we support the development of new plays as well as stage productions.
+As far as the visual arts are concerned, we support the presentation and dissemination of art, but not the production of actual artworks in themselves.
+Within the field of performing arts, we support the development of new performances as well as stage productions.

 The core principle of our evaluation practice is that not necessarily everything must be subjected to evaluation.
 We continuously assess which initiatives to evaluate.
 Any evaluation should contribute to knowledge and learning – with respect to the Bikuben Foundation, the organisation behind the initiative and the overall field.
 This also means that our evaluations will all be published.